OceanBioME/OceanBioME.jl/paper/paper.md

 The implementation of OceanBioME.jl models allows for seamless integration with data assimilation packages, such as ``EnsembleKalmanProcesses.jl`` [@ekp].
 This feature facilitates rapid calibration of model parameters, providing a powerful utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.

 A key metric for the validity of biogeochemical systems is the conservation of elements such as carbon and nitrogen in the system.
-We therefore continuously test the implemented models in a variety of simple scenarios (i.e. isolated, with/without air-sea flux, with/without sediment) to ensure basic conservations are fulfilled, and will continue to add tests for any new models.
+We therefore continuously test the implemented models in a variety of simple scenarios (i.e. isolated, with/without air-sea flux, with/without sediment) to ensure that conservation conditions are met, and we will continue to add tests for any new models.
 Additionally, we check ``OceanBioME.jl`` utilities through standard tests such as comparison to analytical solutions for light attenuation, and conservation of tracers for active particle exudation and sinking.

 Finally, this software is currently facilitating multiple research projects into ocean CDR which would have been significantly harder with other solutions.